 Just because you’re saving money, doesn’t mean you can’t still find boldly creative concepts.
 For that look no further than a SevenFriday watch, easily one of the best mid-range watch brands to debut in recent years.
 It’s all about those one of a kind designs, which somehow exude both futuristic and vintage vibes at the same time.
 Take, for example, the Industrial Engines Automatic P3-3.
 This sporty stunner conjures associations with vintage racing dashboards and classic movements.
 Meanwhile, the boxy design and unconventional layout are strikingly original, giving the piece a forward-thinking edge.
 Pair all that with a modest SevenFriday watch price tag, sees many favourable SevenFriday reviews online.
 Customers enjoy rocking a truly distinct watch that everyone asks about.

 Casio subsidiary Edifice flexes its innovative muscles to striking results.
 Their multi-function chronographs employ cutting edge technologies to keep pace with (or occasionally outpace) today’s rapidly changing electronic world.
-Many of the watches employ computerised movements and run on Tough Solar chargeable batteries.
+Many of these mid-range watches employ computerised movements and run on Tough Solar chargeable batteries.
 Meanwhile, some of the more sophisticated entries are “Waveceptors”, meaning they can use radio waves to calibrate with atomic clocks.
 No matter which model you choose, expect prime innovation, top-shelf precision and elaborate but nevertheless approachable designs.